 The Woodbine Aquifer is a minor aquifer that extends only into a very limited portion of the northernmost part of McLennan County.
 The outcrop of the Woodbine occurs within the District boundaries but is covered by alluvium over much of its area.
 There is no or very little use of the groundwater in the portion of the Woodbine Aquifer within McLennan County.
-The District's Board has designated the Woodbine Aquifer as non-relevant for regional planning purposes.
+McLennan